ldtteam/MinecoloniesWiki/source/buildings/stonemason.md

     <recipe>stonemason</recipe>
 </div>

-# About the Building
+# About the Stonemason's Hut

-Once the building is built, begin teaching them the Stonemason recipes you would like them to create.

-Stonemason can learn 3x3 recipes made entirely out of cobble, stone, andesite, diorite, granite, sandstones, or materials oreDictionaried with stone.
-No quartz, purpure, or endstone.
-The Stonemason will work when they receive a request for any of those items for all of your Colony's needs.
+The Stonemason's Hut is where the Stonemason will craft 3x3 recipes made entirely out of cobblestone, stone, andesite, diorite, granite, sandstones, or materials ore (no quartz, purpur, or endstone).
+You will need to teach the Stonemason's Hut the recipes you want the Stonemason to craft.
+The Stonemason will only work when they receive a request and they have the needed materials.

-**Hint:** Once the builder is done you will want to upgrade the Stonemason to get all the awesome perks it has to offer for higher levels.
+**Hint:** Upgrading the Stonemason's Hut lets you teach it more recipes.
 So:

 | Building Level | Number of Recipes |